Tomilola-ng/Quick_Scripts/README.md

 The `Tomi_gitpush` script combines the commands for adding changes, committing them, and pushing to a Git repository.
 You can provide an optional commit message as an argument, or it will use a default message.
 This script can save you time by reducing repetitive typing when pushing your changes.

 ### Usage

+To quickly add, commit, and push your changes to a Git repository, use the following command:

 ```bash
 ./Tomi_gitpush "Your commit message here"